-It’s a truth, universally acknowledged, that if a family homeschools, the children will be intimately aware of the function, and dysfunction, of the homeschool parent’s marriage.
+It’s a truth, universally acknowledged, that if a family homeschools, the children will be intimately aware of the function, and dysfunction, of their parent’s homeschool marriage.

-If we were flies on each others’ walls, what stories might those flies tell about our homeschool marriages?
+If we were flies on each other’s walls, what stories might those flies talk about our homeschool marriage?

 - Is it early December, right before the frantic attempt at completing and clearing curriculum from desks so the family has time for Christmas cheer that an argument breaks out in front of the Christmas tree about how best to spend the holidays?

 - Is it the first few months after the first baby is born when the partner relationship is being renegotiated as frustrations arise about the inequality of parenting efforts expended?